Ségolène Royal: Foreign policy

-Royal initially appeared to have few opinions on key subjects, such as the accession of Turkey to the European Union, merely responding, "my opinion is that of the French people."
+Royal initially appeared to have few opinions on several notable foreign policy subjects, such as the accession of Turkey to the European Union, merely responding, "my opinion is that of the French people."
 On the subject of the Iranian nuclear program, Royal also took conflicting positions.
 She initially took a very hard line in a televised debate, contending that any nuclear power programme in Iran must be prevented since it would inevitably lead to weapons production.
 When she was criticised by French politicians for not understanding the Nuclear Non-Proliferation Treaty – which gives signatories the right to nuclear power for non-military purposes – Royal softened her position and, through a spokesman, said that a civil nuclear program should be allowed as long as UN inspectors were permitted to conduct spot checks.

 International tours

-From December 2006 Royal began travelling abroad extensively, but her efforts were set back by a series of blunders, which her political opponents at UMP were quick to jump on.

 Middle East

-In early December 2006 controversy followed a brief tour of the Middle East.
+In early December 2006, controversy followed a brief tour of the Middle East.
 Meeting Hezbollah politician Ali Ammar, she took exception to his use of the euphemism "Zionist entity", but did not take issue with his comparison of the Palestinian territories to France under German occupation during World War II.
 This attracted criticism in France and in Israel which Royal visited next.
 However, the French ambassador to Lebanon, Bernard Emié, backed her explanation that she did not hear "the offending remarks" – the discussion took place via an interpreter supplied by the Lebanese parliament.
 In the same visit, Royal thanked the minister for being so "frank" when he described US foreign policy in the Middle East as "unlimited American insanity".